privateprep/coding-space-website/src/pages/programs/summer-camps.md

       ### Afternoon: Tech Pathways

       In the afternoons, campers choose a Tech Pathway to go deeper in a domain that interests them.
 Each pathway is designed to connect directly to morning coding work, giving campers the skills, tools, and assets to level up their projects.
+Campyers can choose the same pathway all week or try different pathways each day.

       **Tech Pathways include:**

       * **Game Design:** Master the craft behind great games — level design, mechanics, and user experience.
-Campers apply these concepts directly to code games of their own design.
+Campers apply these concepts directly to games of their own design.

       * **Robotics:** Bring code off the screen and into the physical world.
 Campers program robots to solve challenges, seeing firsthand how the logic they write in the morning controls real hardware.

       * **D﻿igital Art:** Create everything you see on screen.
 Campers design sprites, animate characters, and build backdrops that plug directly into their morning coding projects — because a great game needs great visuals.

       * **A﻿I:** Go under the hood on how intelligent systems actually work.
-Campers build AI projects in Scratch and Python, connecting directly to the programming skills they're developing each morning.
+Campers build AI projects, connecting directly to the programming skills they're developing each morning.
     fgColor: "#eec11a"
   - type: textAndImageBlock
     buttons: